Not present in UK

 Origin and background

 Emerald ash borer was accidentally introduced into North America, probably in the 1990s, and most likely in imported, untreated wooden packaging material, such as crates, imported from Asia.
-It has since spread to a large part of the USA and Canada, where it is causing widespread damage and deaths to ash trees.
+It has since spread to a large part of the USA and Canada, where it is causing widespread damage and deaths to ash trees costing many tens of millions of dollars.

 As in the UK, ash are important commercially and ecologically in North America, as well as being widely used as amenity trees in towns and cities.